Uhniv: History

-Jews of Hivniv
+Jews of Uhniv

-The Jewish community of Uhnow (Hivniv) goes back very far.
+The Jewish community of Uhnów (Uhniv) goes back very far.
 There is little historical evidence of this since.
 The place is too small to be mentioned in Jewish or other records.
 But thanks to famous rabbis who are mentioned in various sources because of their importance, it is clear that a Jewish community existed there for at least 350 years and even had a rabbinical court and Judge.